franciscopoggi/academic/content/courses/LawEcon/problems.md

 **Instructions**:

 - Please answer all questions in a clear and concise way.
-- Pay attention to your hand-writting.
+- Pay attention to your handwritting.
 - Questions and comments via email are welcomed (clarifying questions, typos, etc.).

 [Problem Set 1](/files/LawEcon/PS1.pdf) (Deadline September 27)